 Goals and content of the long-term climate strategy

 The starting point for the long-term climate strategy is the net zero emissions target for 2050, which the Federal Council decided in August 2019.
 The strategy is a key step in achieving the net zero target.
 It formulates ten basic strategic principles that will shape Swiss climate policy in the coming years and presents climate goals and emission pathways for the buildings, industry, transport, agricultural and food sectors, financial markets, synthetic gases, aviation and the waste industry.

 The emission pathways are based largely on the Energy Perspectives 2050+ drawn up by the Federal Office of Energy and published in late November 2020.
-Taking a range of scenarios, the Energy Perspectives 2050+ show emission pathways towards net zero emissions, the necessary technological developments for attaining this target and the role played by technologies that permanently remove greenhouse gases from the atmosphere, so-called negative emissions technologies (NETs).
+Taking a range of scenarios, the Energy Perspectives 2050+ show emission pathways towards net zero emissions, the necessary technological developments for attaining this target and the role played by technologies that capture, remove and permanently store greenhouse gases from the atmosphere (CO2 capture, removal and storage)

 The long-term climate strategy shows that Switzerland can reduce its greenhouse gas emissions by 2050 to around 90 per cent of the 1990 level.
-The remaining emissions must be balanced with NETs.
-The Federal Council addressed the possible role of NETs in Switzerland’s long-term climate policy for the first time in detail in autumn 2020 in its reply to the postulate Thorens Goumaz (18.4211) and outlined possible courses for action.
+The remaining emissions must be balanced with CO2 capture, removal and storage.
+The Federal Council addressed the possible role of such technologies in Switzerland’s long-term climate policy for the first time in detail in autumn 2020 in its reply to the postulate Thorens Goumaz (18.4211) and outlined possible courses for action.

 Other countries’ strategies